Home Health How to Read a Drug Label

 How to Read a Drug Label

-Drug labels for over-the-counter and prescription medicines provide important information on safe and proper medication use.
-But patients may not always read labels, or they may have trouble finding the information they need.
-This guide provides tips from health experts to help you learn how to read a drug label.
+Drug labels for over-the-counter and prescription medicines provide vital information on safe and proper use.
+However, patients might have trouble finding the information they need.
+This guide offers tips from health experts to help you learn how to read drug labels.

 Fact Checked